efkan/content-filter-example/README.md

 # content-filter-example

-`content-filter` project page address is https://github.com/efkan/content-filter
+The address of `content-filter` project is https://github.com/efkan/content-filter

 To run the example;
  1. Clone or download this repo. <br>